 +

-Paste the copied key in front of the PrivateKey =
+Paste the copied key in front of the PrivateKey =.
+Now, save and exit.

 Run

-+sudo cat /etc/wireguard/public.key
+sudo cat /etc/wireguard/public.key

 +